31 Essential Small Business Holiday Marketing Tips for 2023

 Create a Digital Catalog

-There aren’t many of us who sit and browse printed catalogs before we go Christmas shopping these days.
+Few of us sit and browse printed catalogs before going Christmas shopping.
 But a digital catalog is a great way to re-engage previous buyers.

 Stunning imagery, well-crafted photos, and quality design are great ways to show off all your products the way a physical catalog does without all the printing involved!

-Create an interactive catalog and make each product image a link to the relevant product page.
+Create an interactive catalog and link each image to the relevant product page.

 Links will help you keep track of your user’s flow through your website.

-Your interactive Christmas holiday catalog can be marketed just like any other piece of content – on social media, in a blog, and a link in your primary website navigation menu!
+Your interactive Christmas holiday catalog can be marketed just like any other content – on social media, in a blog, and a link in your primary website navigation menu!

 Encourage Impulse Buying

 Most of your sales during the Holiday period will be someone buying a gift for another person.
 And chances are, that person has more than one person on their Christmas shopping list.
 Couple this with the fact that most people do their Christmas shopping online because it’s convenient, and suddenly, your ‘stocking filler’ products become a little more meaningful!